Skip to main content

 Ignore the note; smart thermostats are meant to be touched.

 Geofencing capability: Smart thermostats allow you to program your thermostat to run during particular times of the day, but what about those days when you want to break free of your routine?
-Geofencing allows you to go on an impromptu trip without stressing about your energy bills—using geotracking technology, some smart thermostats can register when you’ve left the house, then adjust the home’s temperature accordingly to ensure you are remaining efficient with your energy usage.
+Geofencing allows you to go on an impromptu trip without stressing about your energy bills.
+Using geotracking technology, some smart thermostats can register when you’ve left the house and then adjust the home’s temperature accordingly to ensure you remain efficient with your energy usage.

 Connection to smart speakers: Our favorite smart devices are the ones that can speak to each other.
-Many thermostats can be paired with smart speakers you may already own—we compiled a list of all the best devices that are compatible with Amazon Echo and Google Home, and our top-rated choice, the Emerson Sensi Touch Wi-Fi Smart Thermostat, made both lists.
-But most smart thermostats should be compatible with at least one, if not all, top-selling smart speakers.
+Many thermostats can be paired with smart speakers you may already own.
+Most smart thermostats should be compatible with at least one, if not all, top-selling smart speakers.
 If you’re unsure, consult the user manual that came with your thermostat.

 This really comes down to your familiarity with HVAC systems, comfort level around electrical wires, and ability to easily follow the directions that come along with the thermostat.
-Personally, I would start by removing my old thermostat and finding out whether my house has a C wire—many smart thermostats say they can operate without a C wire, but the connection would not be optimal.
-Essentially, this means your thermostat may run, but its WiFi connectivity and power connection may not be fully stable, both of which are about the opposite of what you want with any smart device.
+Start by removing the old thermostat and checking if you have a C wire.
+Many smart thermostats claim they can operate without one, but the connection would not be optimal.
+Essentially, this means your thermostat may run, but its Wi-Fi connectivity and power connection might not be fully stable, which is the opposite of what you want from any smart device.

 Is buying a smart thermostat worth it?

-There are lots of benefits to owning a smart thermostat, but are there enough to justify their cost, as well as the potential cost of installation?
+There are lots of benefits to owning a smart thermostat, but are there enough to justify its cost and the potential cost of installation?

 Ideally, a smart thermostat should pay for itself after a year or two with the money you save in energy costs.
 Since the thermostat can track when you’re home and when you need the most heating, it can ensure efficiency in your home and prevent unnecessary spending on heat.
 Plus, these energy-efficient appliances are good for the environment, meaning you may be eligible for a rebate for simply owning one.

-Overall, if your current thermostat is on its way out, it’s probably worth upgrading to a smart thermostat that can live in your house for the next 20–30 years and provide you with a variety of benefits that can improve your quality of living.
-If your thermostat works perfectly fine, a smart thermostat may be a good investment if energy efficiency is at the forefront of your mind.
-For the best smart thermostat you can buy, we recommend the Emerson Sensi Touch Wi-fi Thermostat, which you can get on Amazon for $143.97.
-Our favorite affordable pick is the Emerson Sensi Wi-fi Thermostat, which you can get on Amazon for about $100.
+Overall, if your current thermostat is on its way out, it’s worth upgrading to a smart thermostat that can last for the next 20 to 30 years, providing you with a variety of benefits to improve your quality of living.
+If your thermostat works perfectly fine, a smart thermostat may be a good investment if energy efficiency is a priority.